Are the departments staying within the allocated budgets?

 Once the budgets are defined, let’s look at the cost controls you need to put in place so that the purchases are always within the budget.

-To do so, you need to ensure that all purchases are tied to a budget for approval.
-Let’s take a few examples to show you how to purchase can be linked to budgets.
+To do so, you must ensure all purchases are tied to a budget for approval.
+Let’s take a few examples to show how purchases can be linked to budgets.

 Here is an example of how the purchase can be tied to budgets to ensure that you don’t go over budget: